English 1114: Poetry

 Course Description for This Section of English 1114

 We’ll explore poetry about love, social conscience, and meaning.
 In general, we’ll start each theme with some Shakespeare (mostly Hamlet) or some Romantic poetry (mostly Keats and Byron).
 We’ll then spend most of our time on poetry and lyrics from the 20th and 21st centuries.
 We’ll look at traditional forms of poetry, as well as poetry that’s integrated with music, drama, and film.
-You'll be required to attend class, to participate in class discussion and group work, write two essays (take-home), and write four in-class commentaries (for the mid-term and final exams).
+You'll be required to attend class, to participate in class discussion and group work, write two take-home essays, and write four in-class essays (for the mid-term and final exams).

 You don’t need to buy a text or course pack.
 You’ll use the readings on this site, and you’ll download lyrics from the Net.
 I’ve not assigned a poetry text and won’t test you on poetic terms, such as those in Category 6: Style (that page contains the most common poetic terms, such as image and metaphor).
 For those who need a refresher on grammar and basic writing, see Appendix A: Glossary of English Rhetoric, Grammar, and Usage or the Purdue University grammar section.
 On this site Marking has sample expression errors and corrections, as well as abbreviations used in marking.

 I don’t allow the use of electronic devices in class, so make sure to bring hard copies of all assigned reading.
 You’ll need these hard copies for the mid-term and final exams.
 Be advised that because the exams are open book, there’s a strict limit on the number of notes you can make on the pages you bring in.
 See the mid-term instructions in the Schedule for more information.